Skip to main content

 A larger group of people is standing together and smiling.
 The group is very diverse: the people all look different, have different genders, skin tones, hair colors, and ages, and are wearing colorful clothing.
 Among them, one person has a white cane and an armband, another person is in a wheelchair, and another person has a walking cane.

-That is why it offers many opportunities for dialogue and connection.
+That's why Goethe University offers opportunities for dialogue and connection.

 Here, citizens can learn a lot about science.